JohnGriffiths/CAN2019_fmri_tutorial/README.md

 ## About The Workshop

-This repository contains materials for my tutorial at a satellite workshop the Canadian Association for Neuroscience (CAN) 2017 Meeting in Montreal.
+This repository contains materials for my tutorial at a satellite workshop the Canadian Association for Neuroscience (CAN) 2019 Meeting in Toronto.

-The workshop is titled  *"Neural Signal and Image Processing: Quantitative Analysis of Neural Activity"*

-(see [here](http://can-acn.org/satellite-5-neural-signal-and-image-processing-quantitative-analysis-of-neural-activity) for the full program)
+The workshop is titled  *"Neural Signal and Image Processing: Quantitative Analysis of Neural Activity"* (see [here](https://can-acn.org/2019-satellite-symposia/satellite-6-neural-signal-and-image-processing-quantitative-analysis-of-neural-activity) for the full program)

 Students at the workshop shall be / were exposed to data analysis approaches for a wide variety of neural recording techniques.